CyVerse-learning-materials/foss/docs/06_reproducibility_I.md

 </figure>

+!!! quote "Definition"

-**Definition:** Removing the GUI and instead instructing the computer to run a series of custom commands using a scripting/coding language.
+    Removing the GUI and instead instructing the computer to run a series of custom commands using a scripting/coding language.

     We are **automating** what used to take many manual clicks.

     We can write scripts to install software, clean data, run analyses, and generate figures.

 <br>

 #### Advantages

-* Much faster to run through commands
+- Much faster to run through commands
-* The script runs identically every time, reducing the human element
+- The script runs identically every time, reducing the human element
-* Easy for someone else to quickly reproduce the exact analysis and result
+- Easy for someone else to quickly reproduce the exact analysis and result
-* Enables analysis tasks to scale up
+- Enables analysis tasks to scale up

 <br>

 #### Challenges

-* Requires deeper computer knowledge
+- Requires deeper computer knowledge
-* More upfront effort to produce the script
+- More upfront effort to produce the script

 <br>
 <br>

 !!! question "Discussion Question"
 	**What are some tasks you have automated or want to automate?**